fastoch/RegEx/README.md

 Regular Expressions (RegEx) define a search pattern that can be used to search for things in a string.
-This course focuses on using regular expressions in JavaScript
+This course focuses on using regular expressions in JavaScript However, almost everything you learn about RegEx in this course can also apply if you're using RegEx in another programming language